The end of Veganuary 2019 is here and there’s only one way to celebrate.

 - Remove the cakes from the oven and leave to cool fully in the tins.
 This will help ensure the sponges are firm and won’t crack when you turn them out.

-- Meanwhile, prepare the vegan buttercream by adding 150g of Flora Dairy Free spread and the zest of ½ a lemon to a mixing bowl.
+- Meanwhile, prepare the vegan buttercream by adding 150g (5.3oz) of vegan margarine or butter and the zest of 1/2 a lemon to a mixing bowl.
 Beat the ingredients together, adding the icing sugar in stages as you go until fully combined.

 - Once the cakes have fully cooled, turn them out and place the first one on a cake stand or serving plate with the top facing up.
 Evenly spread half of the buttercream on top, going right up to the edges.
 Then cover the buttercream with half of the fresh berries.